Winter & Spring 2018

 Local Medicinal Weeds: CLASS IS FULL

 Upcoming Class Dates: Friday April 27, 6pm to 7:30pm

 Gardeners and Herbalists, put those pesky weeds to good use!
 In this 1.5 hour class, students will learn about local medicinal weeds commonly found in parks, fields, yards, roadsides, and waste areas of the Albuquerque area.
 Herb discussions will include identification, wild habitat, cultivation, harvesting, preparation, dosage, herbal actions, and healing uses for each plant.
 Class cost is $15 and space is limited.
 This class takes place at The Source, 1111 Carlisle SE.
-To register for this class:
+Get notified when the next session opens for registration.

 Bosque Restoration Field Day: May 5, 9am to 12 noon ~ FREE EVENT for the Yerba Mansa Project

 Help us restore Bosque habitat, Yerba Mansa, and other native plants.
 Our restoration work thus far has been focused on removal of invasive Ravenna Grass from the understory, along with the replanting of Yerba Mansa and other native plants.
 These events are open to all members of the community so bring your family and friends.
 Work takes place at our restoration site located along Tingley Drive, south of Central.
 Park in the lot at the south end of all the fishing ponds, which is .8 miles south of Central.
 Wear protective long sleeve clothing and bring work gloves and a shovel, if you have them.
 City of Albuquerque Open Space will train our field crew and provide gloves and tools for those who don’t bring their own.
 Please RSVP with the number in your group so we know how many volunteers to expect.